Vanadium Pentoxide (V2O5)

 Vanadium is used in the formation of alloy membranes that aid in the separation of hydrogen molecules into atoms.
 Iron and Cobalt form better membranes with vanadium as opposed to chromium.
 That is, these metals improve the embrittlement of vanadium to hydrogen.
 Vanadium is preferred because of its low cost and breaks down hydrogen covalent bonds resulting in a higher yield of hydrogen atoms.
 This is when compared to commonly used lead-based alloys.
 However, to prevent the alloy membranes from becoming brittle, the concentration of hydrogen must be kept below the critical value.

-Vanadium-based SRC denitrification catalysts
+Vanadium-based SCR denitrification catalysts

 Denitrification involves the conversion of nitrogen oxides into water and nitrogen gas.
 This process makes use of the selective catalytic reduction (SCR) reaction, in which ammonia (NH3) acts as a reducing agent.
 To enhance the reduction of nitrogen oxides to nitrogen and water, a vanadium catalyst is used.
 V-based SCR catalysts enhance the reduction of nitrogen oxides within a temperature range of between 200-500 degrees Celsius.
 In addition, these catalysts have a low activation temperature and can withstand very high temperatures.
 V-based SCR catalysts can also have high water vapor resistance.